zzarcon/ember-cli-Mutation-Observer/README.md

 # ember-cli-Mutation-Observer
-The easiest to subscribe to Dom changes in your ember components
+> The easiest to subscribe to Dom changes in your ember components

+A lightweight ember addon that provides a event based solution for react when the DOM of your components change.
+It uses [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to make magic happen.